 Knowledge BasesA knowledge base (KB) is a structured, computer-processable description of the world.
 A KB can be thought of as a graph, in which the nodes are entities and the edges are relations.
-Here is an example: KBs serve all kinds of purposes, such as natural language understanding, intelligent assistance, or machine translation.
+Here is an example: KBs serve all kinds of purposes, such as natural language understanding in chatbots, intelligent assistance, or Web search.
 Our research is guided by specific real-world problems on KBs.
-I work together with my colleagues and students in the DIG Team of Télécom ParisTech and the Max Planck Institute.
-We aim to formalize problems, to design principled models for their solution, and to develop real systems that produce that solution.
+I work together with my colleagues and students in the DIG Team of Télécom Paris to formalize problems, to design principled models for their solution, and to develop real systems that produce that solution.

-- Schema mining
+- Completeness mining

 Older projects are